-- severity and difficulty of diagnosing of the disease under investigation; - size of the patient population and process for identifying subjects; - eligibility and exclusion criteria for the trial in question; - · our or our collaborators' ability to recruit clinical trial investigators with the appropriate competencies and experience; - design of the trial protocol; - · availability and efficacy of approved medications or therapies, or other clinical trials, for the disease or condition under investigation; - · perceived risks and benefits of the product candidate under trial or testing, or of the application of genome editing to human indications; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - ability to obtain and maintain subject consent; - risk that enrolled subjects will drop out before completion of the trial; - · ability to monitor patients adequately during and after treatment; and - · proximity and availability of clinical trial sites for prospective patients.
+- · severity and difficulty of diagnosing of the disease under investigation; - size of the patient population and process for identifying subjects; - eligibility and exclusion criteria for the trial in question; - · our or our collaborators' ability to recruit clinical trial investigators with the appropriate competencies and experience; - · design of the trial protocol; - · availability and efficacy of approved medications or therapies, or other clinical trials, for the disease or condition under investigation; - perceived risks and benefits of the product candidate under trial or testing, or of the application of genome editing to human indications; - efforts to facilitate timely enrollment in clinical trials; - patient referral practices of physicians; - · ability to obtain and maintain subject consent; - · risk that enrolled subjects will drop out before completion of the trial; - · ability to monitor patients adequately during and after treatment; and - proximity and availability of clinical trial sites for prospective patients.

-We expect that some of our product candidates will focus on diseases with limited patient pools from which to draw for enrollment in clinical trials.
+Disruptions caused by the COVID-19 pandemic may increase the likelihood that we or our collaborators encounter such difficulties or delays in enrolling patients in clinical trials.
+In addition, we expect that some of our product candidates will focus on diseases with limited patient pools from which to draw for enrollment in clinical trials.
 The eligibility criteria of our clinical trials will further limit the pool of available trial participants.
 In addition to the factors identified above, patient enrollment in any clinical trials we or our collaborators may conduct may be adversely impacted by any negative outcomes our competitors may experience, including adverse side effects, clinical data showing inadequate efficacy or failures to obtain regulatory approval.
 Enrollment delays in clinical trials may result in increased development costs for any of our product candidates, which may cause the value of our company to decline and limit our ability to obtain additional financing.
 If we or our collaborators have difficulty enrolling a sufficient number of patients to conduct clinical trials as planned, we may need to delay, limit or terminate ongoing or planned clinical trials, any of which may have an adverse effect on our results of operations and prospects.